pexip/os-python-coverage/doc/cmd.rst

 generate a new report into the same directory, coverage.py will skip generating unchanged pages, making the process faster.

+The ``--skip-covered`` switch will leave out any file with 100% coverage, letting you focus on the files that still need attention.

 .. _cmd_annotation: